gordonmurray/pulumi_webserver/README.md

-# Create a simple webserver on AWS usiung Pulumi and Python
+# Create a simple webserver on AWS using Pulumi and Python

 Install some neccessary Python packages